Kronoberg County

 Map of the country roads through Kronoberg county in 1731.

-Kronoberg County (/sv/; Kronobergs län) is a county or län in southern Sweden.
+Kronoberg County (Kronobergs län, /sv/; is a county or län in southern Sweden.
 Kronoberg is one of three counties in the province of Småland.
 It borders the counties of Skåne, Halland, Jönköping, Kalmar, and Blekinge.
 Its capital is the city of Växjö.
 While Kronoberg is an inland county, the southernmost fringes are about 20 km from the coastline.

 Province

 Geographically, Kronoberg County is situated in the southern part of the province of Småland.
 It received its present borders in 1687 when Jönköping County was separated from the former Jönköping and Kronoberg County.

 Administration

 The seat of residence for the Governor or landshövding is Växjö.
 The Governor is the head of the County Administrative Board or länsstyrelsen.
 The County Administrative Board is a Government Agency headed by a Governor.
 The current Governor is Kristina Alsér who took over the office from Lars-Åke Lagrell.